jklm264/quarantine_learning/flask/flaskdb/README.md

 4. `$export FLASK_ENV=development`
 5. `$flask run` # If changing python (not html), will need to rerun this cmd
 6. `$deactivate`

+Instead of using `$flask run` (and the export statements), can edit the app.run() function in app.py by adding `load_dotenv='*.env'`.
+To note, running your program this was provides a "less robust" reloader according to the Twilio article.

 ## Creating APIs